Are you suffering from symptoms that you KNOW are related to your hormones?

-The reason is because thyroid hormone helps regulate other major hormone systems, helps regulate your metabolism and other important functions such as blood pressure and heart rate.
+The reason is that thyroid hormone helps regulate other major hormone systems, helps regulate your metabolism (11), and other important functions such as blood pressure and heart rate.

-Like your sex hormones your thyroid is often very sensitive to minor environmental factors such as stress, poor diet and even dieting.
+Like your sex hormones, your thyroid is often very sensitive to minor environmental factors such as stress (12), poor diet, and even dieting.

 These outside factors can negatively impact thyroid function and lead to a condition known as hypothyroidism.

-Dieting (calorie restriction) is also another known way to quickly damage your thyroid and metabolism.
+Dieting (calorie restriction) is also another known way to quickly damage your thyroid and metabolism (13).

-In addition even being overweight (obesity) is enough to blunt thyroid function and lead to many quality of life symptoms.
+In addition, even being overweight (obesity) is enough to blunt thyroid function (14) and lead to many quality-of-life symptoms.

 The problem with treating thyroid disease states is that there is a lot of controversy regarding what is the best way to treat